 A phone tree is a network of people organized in such a way that they can quickly and easily spread information amongst each other.
-Telephone trees, can be used to inform the community in the event of a Civil Defence Emergency Response
+The current telephone trees, will be used to inform the community in the event of a Civil Defence Emergency Response and are held by members of the Kerikeri/Waipapa community response group.